Monica (Monica and Friends)

 Monica (Portuguese: Mônica) is a Brazilian fictional character and Mauricio de Sousa's best-known creation.
-Introduced in 1963, she serves as the main protagonist and title character of the Monica and Friends (Turma da Mônica) comic book series and media franchise.
+Introduced in 1960, she serves as the titular main protagonist and title character of the Monica and Friends (Turma da Mônica) comic book series and media franchise.

-De Sousa based the character on his second daughter, also named Monica, with whom the fictional character shares some physical characteristics.
-In her first appearances, she was a supporting character to Jimmy Five, but was gradually made the principal character.
+Mauricio based the character on his second daughter, also named Monica, with whom the fictional character shares some physical characteristics.
+In her first appearances, she was a supporting character to Jimmy Five, but was gradually made the main character.
 An eponymous comic book series began publication from 1970.

 Concept and creation

 Monica was based on Mauricio de Sousa's daughter in childhood.
 The reason for her creation was due to a complaint of the lack of female characters in Mauricio comics.
 At that time, newspaper strips of Blu and Jimmy Five were produced.
 When Monica made her first appearance was in a strip of Jimmy Five in 1963, at first as a secondary rival of main character.

-In the very first strips, Monica appeared as a 4-year-old little girl (who was sometimes considered Specs' younger sister).
-She behaved aggressively and was kind of a bully.
-She used to wear shoes and had an angry face.
+In the very first strips, Monica appeared as a 4-year-old little girl (who was considered Specs' younger sister in earlier stories).
+She had an aggressive behavior and was portrayed as a bully.
+She also used to wear shoes, just like Jimmy Five.
 Monica's hair was influenced by a haircut her older daughter Mariângela gave her once when she was a kid.
-But Mauricio improved her visual over the years giving to Monica a cute and friendly appearance and making her more naive and kind.
-However her characteristic of beating the boys (mainly Jimmy Five) with her rabbit was maintained, only reversing the roles making the boys act as antagonists to Monica often creating plans to defeat her.
+But Mauricio improved her visual over the years giving to Monica a cute and friendly appearance and making her more naïve and kind.
+However her characteristic of beating the boys (mainly Jimmy Five) with her rabbit was maintained, only reversing the roles making the boys act as antagonists to Monica who often created plans to defeat her.
 For most of the 60s she was considered a supporting role for Jimmy Five, however her popularity increased significantly at the end of the same decade when Mauricio received a contract with the food company CICA (a defunct and now Unilever-owned Brazilian company) to use Monica and Thunder (another Mauricio de Sousa character) to appear in television commercials.

 With the popularity of Monica in the TV commercials in 1970 Mauricio made a new contract for a series of comic books with his characters, but with Monica as the title character instead of Jimmy Five.